Shelbournator/thoughts/_posts/2026-01-26-the-frame-problem.md

 When a team executes beautifully on a well-framed problem, they get the credit.
 When a team flails on an ill-framed problem, they get the blame.
 Rarely do we look upstream and ask: *Who defined the problem?*

-Our brains are actually systematically bad at remembering how difficult certain problems were solve once we know the solution.
-This is called the [Hindsight Bias](https://en.wikipedia.org/wiki/Hindsight_bias).
+Our brains are actually systematically bad at remembering how difficult certain problems were solve once we know the solution: Hindsight Bias.

 If an organization consistently attributes success to execution rather than framing, it learns the wrong lesson.
 It invests in scaling delivery capacity (adding more engineers/salespeople) while under-investing in the upstream capability (Strategic Architectural Judgement).